What is a Battery?

 Based on the application of the battery, they can be classified again.
 They are:

 These are the types of batteries which are more likely to be known to the common man.
-They find uses in everything from torches, clocks to cameras.
-But then again these batteries are subdivided into two, they are:
+They find uses in a wide range of household appliances (such as torches, clocks, and cameras).
+These batteries can be further classified into two subcategories:

 - Rechargeable batteries Nickel